Black Iron Life Kitchen frying spatula

 It focuses on delicious food and giving joy to people at difficult times.
 Food writer Ryan Riley founded this charitable initiative in memory of his mother, Krista, who, at just 47, lost her battle against small-cell lung cancer in 2014.
 About 80% of people undergoing chemotherapy find that the treatment robs them of their ability to taste.
 This not only makes food unpalatable for them, it takes away one of the pleasures of life.
 That was Ryan's mum’s experience, and it’s why he's set out on this journey to help other people living with cancer.

-TV presenter and former Great British Bake Off star, is the permanent co-host of LIFE KITCHEN
+Sue Perkins, TV presenter and former Great British Bake Off star, co-hosted several of early LIFE KITCHEN cookery events.

 Ryan with his mother , Krista.